na-na-hi/renget/archive/rzimh.md

 Inigo tilted his head curiously.
 "What's that?"

-"With the way you're always chasing after girls, and that pretty face, and all the products you use..."
+"With the way, you're always chasing after girls, and that pretty face, and all the products you use..."
 Curie smirked knowingly.
 "No wonder you’re not into me..
 You're totally gay for that Junichi guy, aren't you?"

 "What?"
 Inigo chuckled.
 "Junichi and I are just best bros."